Abner Lloveras: Early career

 Lloveras made his professional MMA debut in August 2004 with the UK Mixed Martial Arts Championship promotion in England.
 Over the next decade, he would compete for a variety of promotions – including Shooto and M-1 Global – as he amassed a record of 19 wins against 7 losses.
 One of Lloveras most notable bouts during this period was with UFC fighter Phillipe Nover.

 The Ultimate Fighter

 On August 31, 2015, it was announced that Lloveras would be a contestant on the 22nd season of The Ultimate Fighter reality show.
 In the elimination round, he defeated Vlado Sikic by verbal submission due to a shoulder injury.
 In the preliminary round, he defeated Jason Gonzalez by unanimous decision.
 In the quarterfinals, Lloveras lost to Julian Erosa on a split decision.

 Ultimate Fighting Championship

 Lloveras faced fellow cast member Chris Gruetzemacher at the TUF 22 Finale on December 11, 2015.
 On a fairly competitive three rounds, with Abner almost finishing the fight with a standing rear-naked choke, he lost the bout by unanimous decision and was subsequently released from the promotion.

 Post-UFC

-Lloveras faced UFC veteran Andre Winner on June 25, 2016, for the SHC interim welterweight title, in Geneva.
-He lost the fight via split decision.
+On June 25, 2016, Lloveras faced UFC veteran Andre Winner on June 25, 2016, for the SHC interim welterweight title, in Geneva.
+Unfortunately he lost by a split decision.
+However, he bounced back on September 26, 2016, when he defeated Maxim Maryanchuk with a body kick KO at ADW: Road to Abu Dhabi 4 in Sofia, Bulgaria.
+He continued this winning streak on September 23, 2017, against Davy Gallon in Barcelona, Spain, during the Arnold Fighters/Titan Channel: War of Titans, taking the victory with a KO punch in the third round.
+Yet, the tide turned again on March 10, 2018, when Farès Ziam defeated him with a swift KO punch just 24 seconds into the second round at the Hit Fighting Championship 5 in Horgen, Switzerland.
+He responded to this setback with a strong performance on September 29, 2018, securing a TKO victory over Alessandro Botti at Italian Cage Fighting 4 in Milan, Italy.
+Unfortunately, a series of losses followed.
+First was a unanimous decision loss to Jim Wallhead at Bellator: Newcastle on February 9, 2019.
+Then, on March 12, 2022, he succumbed to Thibault Gouti via first-round TKO in Madrid, Spain, during War of Titans 2.
+His next bout was on December 17, 2022, where he suffered a unanimous decision defeat against Jason Ponet at MMA GP Bordeaux in Bordeaux, France.